 Suddenly I was back in my childhood; driving along the coast road the air had that distinctive seaside aroma that took me back so many years; a combination of seaweed, fish and ‘ozone’, as Dad used to say.
 Seagulls were swirling about in the strong breeze and there were scuds of white on the waves as the sea tried to make its mind whether it was worth creating a wave.
 I was heading into Port St Mary on the Isle Of Man, making a return visit after 30 years.

 This trip was my prize for winning a travel blogging competition and I could choose a short break anywhere in the UK.
 I chose the Isle of Man for 3 reasons:

 *I hadn’t been since I was a child and had always wanted to come back and explore properly

 * It wasn’t too far from where I live which meant less time travelling & more time exploring

 * It appeared to have lots of quirky potential which I was hoping to explore during my trip

-Collecting the hire car on arrival was my first sense that I was in a ‘another country’; the hire company is called Mylchreests – well, definitely not an English name!
-Yet the road signs are the same, they drive on the left and there’s a strange familiarity in the scenery, with an air of the Cornish coast mixed with parts of southern Ireland.
+Collecting the hire car on arrival was my first sense that I was in a ‘another country’; the hire company is called Mylchreests – definitely not an English name!
+Yet on the Isle of Man the road signs are the same, they drive on the left and there’s a strange familiarity in the scenery, with an air of the Cornish coast mixed with parts of southern Ireland.